SAP-samples/btp-bas-risk-management/documentation/develop/configure-cloud-connector/README.md

 ## Summary

-In this section, you have used SAP Connectivity service to establish a connection between your created cloud application and the SAP S/4HANA backend system.
-First you have created a system mapping in Cloud Connector, then you have used SAP Destination service to retrieve technical information about destinations that are required to consume the SAP Connectivity service.
+In this section, you have configured the Cloud Connector for connecting the SAP S/4HANA on-premise backend system with SAP BTP.

 In the next section, you will add an API to your application to use the established connection to the backend system.